 When I first went vegan I became obsessed with every resource that could tell me how to stock my newly plant-based kitchen.
 From cookbooks to blogs to peering in the cupboards of my friend’s homes, I wanted to know exactly what I needed to make veganism not just possible, but easy.
 Over time I figured out what must-have staples I needed, what dairy and meat alternatives were nice to have on hand, and the best equipment to make any kind of vegan cuisine.
 Today I’m making that process easier for you.
 With 11 years of veganism and 5 years as a professional food blogger, I hope I can help you by sharing the insight I’ve gained in stock a vegan kitchen.

-Welcome to My Darling Vegan’s official guide to stocking a vegan kitchen.
+Welcome to My Darling Vegan’s Guide to a Vegan Pantry

 My kitchen is primarily a whole foods kitchen, meaning I don’t used much processed foods, other than tofu, tempeh, and some canned beans.
 And I don’t use dairy alternatives, with the exception of baking.
 However, I’ve gone through stages in my 11 years of veganism where I have really appreciated those foods, and so I have added my favorites to this list.